Brighton Digital Women held a mental health focused meetup to kick-start our focus on wellbeing for the digital marketing community in 2017.

 Disclosing mental health problems to your employer

 Whether or not to disclose a mental health problem to your employer can be a really difficult decision.
 For me, choosing to disclose has been really positive, as it has meant that my manager and our HR department are able to support me when I need it.

 Having disclosed my mental health problems, my employer is legally bound to make reasonable adjustments for me to support my mental health in the workplace.

 Disclosing my diagnosis has meant that if there are times when I am really not able to come into work, I don’t have to pretend to have the flu for fear of being misunderstood.
 Having been open from the outset, I haven’t had to explain myself when I’m not doing so well.
 All I’ve had to say is “I need a mental-health day today”, and that’s been accepted without question.

 Flexible working and “duvet days”

 We also discussed employers giving people the flexibility to work from home or have “duvet days” to encourage positive mental health.
 Someone shared that having the option of “duvet days” really improved their state of mind, to the extent that they never actually needed to use that option.

 Working reasonable hours and being assertive about unreasonable expectations on our time was also discussed.
 One manager shared the fact she tells her staff not to email outside of work hours, setting the tone for a health work/life balance—something we’d all like to see more of.

 Share your experiences

-If you have any other suggestions of what employers can do to support mental health in the workplace or any problems you’d like to pick our brains on – please leave a comment below or Tweet us @BTNDigitalWomen.
+If you have suggestions of what employers can do to support mental health or any problems you’d like to pick our brains on, please leave a comment below or Tweet us @BTNDigitalWomen.